theRealPadster/wall-gen/README.md

   * Date
   * Blank line
 3. cd to *wall-gen* directory
-4. run *gen-wall-around-b64.sh*
+4. run *gen-wall.sh*
-This will output *new.svg*, which contains the new wallpaper, and *new.png*, which is an exported png version of the same file.
+This will output the finished version as *new.png*.